-- 15. An increasing number of governments are passing laws regulating the use of certain plastic products at the national, sub-national and local levels.
-It is the most common legal response and includes the following:
+- 15. An increasing number of Governments are passing laws regulating the use of plastic products at the national, subnational and local levels.
+It is the most common legal response and includes the following: - (a) A ban on plastic bags - (b) Regulation of plastic bag thickness - (c) Bans on plastic stirrers, utensils and cups - (d) Imposition of taxes and other levies - (e) Banning of "biodegradable" plastic bags - (f) Exemption or mandated use of biodegradable plastic bags - (g) Bans on expanded polystyrene - (h) Required or encouraged use of reusable products - (i) Prohibition of smoking on beaches

-- Plastic bag bans

-- Regulation of bag thickness

-- Bans on plastic stirrers, utensils, and cups

-- Taxes and other levies

-- Banning of "biodegradable" plastic bags